 The information and knowledge society that has evolved since the birth of the Internet, and that now includes social media, is a major driver of innovation.
 The next generation of leaders will know how to use the power of the Internet and its tools to connect with people and ideas across the globe.
 But the fact remains that face-to-face relationships young people nurture with friends, family, and people in their own communities will remain at the heart of what feeds their initiative and well-being.
 Today’s youth must learn to live in human and virtual spaces simultaneously, harnessing the benefits of both.

 When we foster these growth mindsets in young people, we help them become the innovators of the future.
+How we share encouraging words for kids matters.
 What other important attributes come to your mind when you think about innovation?
 Please share your ideas, stories, and experiences from parenting, teaching, or working with youth.

 Image Credit: Mike Kiev